LGBTQ Pride at 50: Focus Shifts Amid Pandemic, Racial Unrest

 “And so, part of what the Black Trans Lives Matter movement ... is acknowledging that communities of color still have a lot of work to do to fully reconcile our history of transphobia, specifically, and homophobia as well,” Cox said.

-In Minnesota, where Floyd died last month at the hands of Minneapolis police, it was immediately clear that Pride — one of the nation's largest — would be altered, said Twin Cities Pride board member Felix Foster.
+In Minnesota, where Floyd died last month at the hands of Minneapolis police, it was immediately clear that Pride as usual — one of the nation's largest — would be inappropriate, said Twin Cities Pride board member Felix Foster.

 Instead, Pride will include a virtual march of recorded videos, a stretch of silence in honor of Floyd, and solidarity with a march for Jamar Clark, a Black man killed by Minneapolis police in 2015, Foster said.